 With a fixed loan, your home loan interest rate will stay the same for a fixed term.
 The length of this rate period is usually decided by the borrower.
 That said, it’s a much easier process to look at comparison rates and work out payments on a home loan calculator.
 By doing this, you’ll be able to get a rough idea on the costs that you’ll need to pay.

 Important: In the short-term, if you do need to stick to a budget, then a fixed rate makes this more achievable than a variable rate home loan.
 However, if you do go the fixed rate route, then it's always wise to lock in a fixed rate when the rates are low.
 That’s because, if rates do rise, then you can benefit from this by locking in a better deal.
-However, on the flipside if rates drop lower, then there’s an opportunity cost associated with this, meaning that you could be missing out on a lower rate.
-This is why it's vital to weigh up the pros and cons, analyse what’s happening on a macro landscape, and seek financial advice from a licenced financial planner.
+However, on the flip side if rates drop lower, then there’s an opportunity cost associated with this, meaning that you could be missing out on a lower rate.
+This is why it's vital to weigh up the pros and cons, analyse what’s happening on a macro landscape, and seek financial advice from a licensed financial planner.

 Unlike a variable interest rate home loan, home owners have certainty when they opt for a fixed rate loan.
 Most of the time, they will set the loan term and its time period themselves, within certain parameters set by the bank.
 During this time, interest rates are guaranteed to stay the same.